Huge Catawba Science Center is a fun day trip from Greenville, SC

 About the Catawba Science Center

-The Catawba Science Center is a huge, 35,000 square feet science center with two buildings, one that houses the marine and space science exhibits and the other houses the majority of the energy, geology, anatomy, and physical science exhibits.
+The Catawba Science Center is a huge, 35,000 square feet science center with two buildings, one that houses the marine and space science exhibits and the other houses the majority of the energy, geology, anatomy, and physical science exhibits, as well as the traveling exhibit in rtle Hall.

 They have a planetarium also (we didn’t go to a show there when we visited) plus homeschool classes, summer camps, field trips, science programs, scout camps, and even a technology club.
 My kids are 11 and 7 and we saw kids of all ages there enjoying the exhibits.